anthonyheckmann/KinectDressingRoom/README.markdown

 virtually using the Kinect.
 In the downloadable source code above an executable is provided.
 Opening this with a Kinect connected to your computer, allows you to try the Kinect Dressing Room yourself:
+- When starting the application, choose a 4:3 resolution.
 - Calibrate by taking the calibration pose for the Kinect.
 - After the indicator turns green, hand icons will appear.
 - Select and deselect clothing by hover over the buttons on the left.